saifulkhan/storytelling-vis/README.md

 <div>
     <img width="350px" src="./public/static/doc/feature-classes.png" alt="" />
     <br>
-    <small><i>Figure 2: The ULM diagram of the features.
-We did not show all the classes or their methods and attributes in this diagram. </i></small>
+    <small><i>Figure 2: The class diagram of the feature classes.
+Please see the source code for all classes, their methods and attributes. </i></small>
     <br><br>
 </div>

 The `Feature` is an abstract class encapsulates both numerical and semantic attributes of time series data through its subclasses, `NumericalFeature` and `CategoricalFeature`.
-These base classes serving the foundation for concrete classes such as specific implementations like `Peak`, `Min`, `Max`, etc., it provides a structured approach to define timeseries data features.
-Developers can extend this base class to introduce any number of specialized features.
+These base classes serving the foundation for concrete classes such as specific implementations like `Peak`, `Min`, `Max`, etc., it provides a structured approach to define features of timeseries data.
+Developers can extend this base class to implement new features.

-**Feature Types:** Various features are defined as enumerators, e.g.,
+**Feature Types:** Features are defined as enumerators, e.g.,

 ```ts
 export enum FeatureType {